jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-11-final showdown.md

 Captain - Wait.
 She's here.
 Queen - Captain - engage your engines, I'll help power your ship out of here.
 He's about to go super nova.
 Matrioshka Brain - Mother.
 It's you.

+(guitar hook)

+Brain:
+Life is a sensitive wonder.
+It's here, and then it's gone.

+(Explosion sequence)